Our Team

 Sabie Marcellus

 Sabie Marcellus, MPH, is a Senior Research Assistant for ISRY.
-She attended Northeastern University and earned her Bachelor of Science in behavioral neuroscience with minors in health, humanities, and society and women’s, gender, and sexuality studies.
+She attended Northeastern University and earned her Bachelor of Science in behavioral neuroscience.
 Sabie joined ISRY as a Graduate Student Intern in January of 2022 while completing her master’s degree at The George Washington University.
-Now a full-time employee, she supports current NSF Award #2115868 and Project BRAINY.
+She supports Project Brainy.

-Sabie's career interests center around inclusive mental health care and behavioral health research, particularly for minority populations.
+Sabie's career interests center on mental health care and behavioral health research.

 Victoria Oliveira